heyhey!

 trash piece

-i wanted to create a funny object. a small aluminium sheet rescued from the rubbish serves as a platform on which various servomotors move random objects. a small led matrix displays the words ‘stop making sence’. the speed can be changed with a potentiometer.
+I wanted to create a fun object: an aluminium sheet rescued from the rubbish bin serves as a base on which servomotors move objects.
+An LED matrix displays the words ‘Stop Making Sense’, and the speed can be controlled using a potentiometer.

 Some image Some image